 “Muzej je otvoren” – “The Museum Is Open”.
 For people in Bosnia it doesn’t take any additional explanation to understand what museum it is the headline of the daily Oslobodjene refers to.
 Busloads of schoolchildren are taken to the newly opened National Museum in Sarajevo.

 A museum that had once been a symbol of pride and extraordinary scholarship.
-A museum that has become a symbol of national shame to all those who believe in Bosnia as one country and in culture as a unifying bond in this part of the world still shaken by the bloody eruption of ethnic conflicts in the 90’s.
+A museum that has become a symbol of national shame to all those who believe in Bosnia as one country and in culture as a unifying bond in this part of the world still shaken by the bloody civil war in the 90’s.

 “This is so great”, says a visitor from Germany.
 She’s been living in Sarajevo for several years and is proudly showing her father around the place, even discovering new items on exhibition herself.
 “One can learn so much about this country.
 And it used to be such a great place to spend time in.
 I really missed it when it was closed”.